daajoe/runsolver_cg/README.md

 cgroups_1 file:

 	Uses library - "cgroups".
 Can handle cpu (cpu bandwidth or the minimum % of CPU time) and memory cgroups using the library's functions.
+Also adds PID(s) by its functions.

 setup1 file: